marmelab/ng-admin/README.md

 Please give as much context as possible, including and admin configuration snippet, and the response from the API you're mapping.

+## Looking For a Material UI / React.js version?

+[marmelab/admin-on-rest](https://github.com/marmelab/admin-on-rest), by the same team, uses a different architecture but provides a similar service: an admin GUI for REST APIs, this time with React.js, Redux, react-router, and material UI.

 ## Contributing

 Your feedback about the usage of ng-admin in your specific context is valuable, don't hesitate to [open GitHub Issues](https://github.com/marmelab/ng-admin/issues) for any problem or question you may have.